codingstudios/soundcloud-player/readme.md

-## YT Player
+## SoundCloud Player
-Download YouTube Music with Github Actions, audio support.
+Download SoundCloud Audio using Github Actions, audio support.
 Also check out a [similar project by @leecheeyong](https://github.com/leecheeyong/github-player).

 ## How it works ?
 1. Run workflow
 2. Loop the list of files in the music directory
 3. See if it contains data
 4. If it does, skip
-5. Download video using ytdl-core then convert the content to mp3 using fluent ffmpeg
+5. Download video using soundcloud-scraper then convert the content to mp3 using fluent ffmpeg
 6. Write file

 ## Credit